-The paper, which includes a full list of co-authors, was published on line on Feb.
-20 and will appear in the April print issue of Geology.
+The paper, which includes a full list of co-authors, was published online on February 20 and will appear in the April print issue of Geology.

 The research was supported by a Marie Curie International Mobility Fellowship through University College Dublin, and by the National Science Foundation.